gulla0/ai-tweet-generator/README.md

-# DAO Tweet Generator
+# AI Tweet Generator

-A minimal, modular application for converting DAO governance meeting transcripts into engaging tweet suggestions using Anthropic's Claude API.
+A minimal, modular application for converting meeting transcripts into engaging tweet suggestions and posting them directly to X (formerly Twitter) using Anthropic's Claude API.

 ## Overview

-The DAO Tweet Generator helps decentralized organizations communicate their governance activities to a wider audience.
+The AI Tweet Generator helps organizations communicate their governance activities to a wider audience.
 It automatically processes meeting transcripts and generates tweet-worthy content organized by categories like governance updates, treasury news, community initiatives, and more.

 ## Philosophy